Are you on the hunt for an audiobook so good you won’t be able to press pause? Look no further.

 You can watch Oprah share this title as her book club pick and hear Tayari Jones discuss her inspiration for the book in this clip from CBS This Morning:

 What audiobooks would you recommend?
-Leave a comment or let me know on Twitter @ABookishHome.
+Let me know in the comments or on your favorite social media platform.
+I’m @ABookishHome.